Pranav-JJ/SentinelOS/README.md

 ## Usage

-Once installed, SentinelOS offers a command-line interface for managing and monitoring your system's security.
-Here are some common commands:
+Once installed, SentinelOS offers a GUI interface for managing and monitoring your system's security.
+Here are some common options (till a WIP):

-- `sentinelos scan`: Perform a vulnerability scan and get recommendations for improving security.
+- `sentinelos file-system configuration`: Provides user the option to add files to run a integrity scan in a database and run file and directory integrity scans.

+- `sentinelos secure boot settings`: Allow admin to set permissions for users for accessing files and system commands.

+- `sentinelos system updates`: Check for and apply security updates.

-- `sentinelos firewall`: Manage your system's firewall rules.
+- `sentinelos network security/firewall config`: Manage your system's firewall rules.

-- `sentinelos logs`: View real-time system logs and security alerts.
+- `sentinelos logs`: View system logs and security alerts.

-- `sentinelos update`: Check for and apply security updates.

 For detailed usage instructions and options, refer to the [SentinelOS Documentation](docs/README.md).